Construction of GCM hypersurfaces in perturbations of Kerr: Introduction

 \subsection{Stability of Schwarzschild in the polarized case}

-\subsubsection{GCM admissible spacetimes in \cite{KS}}
+\subsubsection{GCM admissible spacetimes in \texorpdfstring{\cite{KS}}{}}

 In \cite{KS}, Klainerman and Szeftel proved the nonlinear stability of the Schwarzschild space under axially symmetric polarized perturbations.
 The final spacetime in \cite{KS} was constructed as the limit of a continuous family of finite GCM admissible spacetimes as represented in Figure \ref{fig1-introd} below, whose future boundaries consist of the union $\AA\cup \CCb_* \cup \CC_* \cup \Si_*$ where $\AA$ and $ \Si_*$ are spacelike, $\CCb_*$ is incoming null, and $\CC_*$ outgoing null.
-The boundary $\AA$ is chosen so that, in the limit when $\MM$ converges to the final state, it is included in the perturbed black hole.
+The boundary $\AA$ is chosen so that, in the limit when $\MM$ converges to the final state, it is included inside the black hole region of the limit spacetime.
 The spacetime $\MM$ also contains a timelike hypersurface $\TT$ which divides $\MM$ into an exterior region we call $\Mext$ and an interior one $\Mint$.
 Both $\Mext$ and $\Mint$ are foliated by $2$--surfaces as follows.

 \begin{enumerate} \item[(i)] The far region $\Mext$ is foliated by a geodesic foliation $S(u, s)$ induced by an outgoing optical function $u$ initialized on $\Si_*$ with $s$ the affine parameter along the null geodesic generators of $\Mext$.
 We denote by $r=r(u, s)$ the area radius of $S(u,s)$.
 On the boundary $\Si_*$ of $\Mext $ we also assume that $r$ is sufficiently large. \item[(ii)] The near region $\Mint $ is foliated by a geodesic foliation induced by an incoming optical function $\ub$ initialized at $\TT$ such that its level sets on $\TT$ coincide with those of $u$. \end{enumerate} To prove convergence to the final state one has to establish precise decay estimates for all Ricci and curvature coefficients decomposed relative to the null geodesic frames associated to the foliations in $\Mext$ and $\Mint$.
 The decay properties of both Ricci and curvature coefficients in $\Mext$ depend heavily on the choice of the boundary $\Si_*$ as well as on the choice of the cuts of the optical function $u$ on it.
 As such, the central idea of \cite{KS} was the introduction and construction of GCM hypersurfaces on which specific geometric quantities take Schwarzschildian values.